aussie-battler/blckeagles-revisited-RC/README.md

 Blckegls mission system Ver 6.54
 Build 33
-Included is an updated version of blckeagls mission system.
-This began as an effort to fix bugs in and upgrade version 2.0.2 as updated by Narines and has now evolved to a complete reworking of almost all code.
+Included is an updated version of blckeagls mission system which I started in as an effort to fix bugs in and upgrade version 2.0.2 as updated by Narines.
+At this time the mission system is almost entirely comprised of new code and takes advantage of new functions introduced with Arma updates over the past 2 years wherever possible, particularly when performance testing has shown a benefit.

 * Installation: Please refer to Installation.txt for a detailed description of installation and what you need to add to BE filters. infiSTAR Users: you may need to whitelist _MainMarker depending on your settings.